Cosplay Field Day is a cinch to get to!From SEPTA:

 timetables for SEPTA & the 101 or 102.

--69th Street offers a few markets & places for food, so if you didn't bring anything (or forgot) you can grab snacks to share from any of the food places in the 69th Street Terminal, or just outside in the 69th Street market zone (the 2-3 blocks immediately adjacent to 69th Street Terminal - most notably anything on the other side of the pedestrian truss bridge over Market Street).
+- 69th Street offers a few markets & places for food, so if you didn't bring anything (or forgot) you can grab snacks to share from any of the food places in the 69th Street Terminal, or just outside in the 69th Street market zone (the 2-3 blocks immediately adjacent to 69th Street Terminal - most notably anything on the other side of the pedestrian truss bridge over Market St.).